 6.21.1 Applicability to language

-Does not apply to C because C requires unique names and has a single global namespace.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.21 does not apply to C because C requires unique names and has a single global namespace.
 A diagnostic message is required for duplicate names in a single compilation unit.

-6.22 Initialization of variables [LAV]
+6.22 Missing initialization of variables [LAV]

 6.22.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.22 is applicable to C.

 Local, automatic variables can assume unexpected values if they are used before they are initialized.
-The C Standard specifies, "If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate".
+The C Standard specifies, “If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate”.
 In the common case, on architectures that make use of a program stack, this value defaults to whichever values are currently stored in stack memory.
-While uninitialized memory may contain zeros, this is not guaranteed.
+While uninitialized memory can contain zeros, this is not guaranteed.
 Consequently, uninitialized memory can cause a program to behave in an unpredictable or unplanned manner and can provide an avenue for attack.

 Many implementations will issue a diagnostic message indicating that a variable has been used that was not initialized.

-6.22.2 Guidance to language users
+6.22.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.22.2.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.22.2.

 Heed compiler warning messages about uninitialized variables.
 These warnings should be resolved as recommended to achieve a clean compile at high warning levels.